MicrosoftDocs/quantum-docs-pr/articles/tour/index.md

 ---

 # Quantum computing tour
-Quantum computing using the Q# programming language is accessible now!
-Q# supports an extensive and growing [research in quantum computing])http://www.vcpc.univie.ac.at/~ian/hotlist/qc/research.shtml).
-This section includes snapshots of Q# syntax and some of the logic gates of the new paradigm.
+Quantum computing is accessible now using the Microsoft Quantum Development Kit.
+The Q# programming language supports extensive and growing [research in quantum computing])http://www.vcpc.univie.ac.at/~ian/hotlist/qc/research.shtml).
+Q# syntax and logic gates work like other .NET languages and support quantum algoritms.
+A classical program, implemented in Python or C#, serves as the host for Q# operations.
+Quantum programs run on the [QuantumSimulator](..\machines\full-state-simulator.md) included with the Microsoft Quantum Development Kit.
+Software designed using the Quantum Development Kit can interface with existing [quantum machines](https://www.technologyreview.com/s/610250/serious-quantum-computers-are-finally-here-what-are-we-going-to-do-with-them/).